tomotomo/vibe-game/UbiquitousLanguage.md

-# Ubiquitous Language (Daifugo Project)
+# Ubiquitous Language (Duel Daifugo Project)

-This document defines the common terminology used across the codebase, documentation, and communication for the Daifugo game project.
+This document defines the common terminology used across the codebase, documentation, and communication for the Duel Daifugo game project.

 ## 1. Core Entities